Monday, July 23, 2007

 This is my very random post of the week.
 It’s the sweet things in life so it still applies.
 To feed my fantasy of working in the fashion industry I subscribe to Vogue magazine and get weekly e-mail updates from Elle.
 My favorite pieces from Elle are usually the street chic pictures.
 They always feature some city with the hippest peeps around.
 Today though the ultimate e-mail update: Haute Couture Fall 2007.
 And who, you may ask, is the master of this exhibition.
 John Galliano of Christian Dior of course.
 He is truly an artist, if not completely eccentric, which makes him brilliant.

 Feast your eyes on some of his fabulous designs.
-This years show was at the Royal Chateau of Versailles in the Orangerie which once had many rare species of trees and now it’s filled with fanciful décor; a statue wrapped in boa’s, looked like a spider to me, white alligator’s standing at the entrance, a David statue with a bunny head, random.
+This years show was at the Royal Chateau of Versailles in the Orangerie which once had many rare species of trees and now it’s filled with fanciful décor; a statue wrapped in boa’s, looked like a spider to me, white alligator’s standing at the entrance, a

 Many of the top models Linda, Helena, Naomi, Giselle, glided down the catwalk in Marie Antoinette inspired gowns and 1940s matador styled skirt suits.